The Signal & The Noise

 War?
 By most accounts, Ansel Adams was a kind, generous, grandfatherly fellow.
 You’d be forgiven for thinking otherwise if you knew him only from his correspondence with William Mortensen, spiritual leader of the pictorialists.
 Some might even argue that Ansel invented the flame war, some 70 years before the dawn of the world wide web.
 By calling Mortensen “the Antichrist,” and voicing his wish to photograph Mortensen’s corpse—all for reasons of esthetic disagreement—Ansel paved the way for the contemporary film-vs.-digital and Leica-vs.-everyone forum discussion.

 Ansel had powerful friends in the establishment, including Beaumont and Nancy Newhall at MoMA.
-With their help he succeeded in writing Mortensen out of the history books, if only for a few decades.
-Luckily for some, Mortensen’s work was rediscovered.
-The blurry, glowy, Romantic esthetic of the pictorialists2 has since since risen and ebbed a number times, influenced by nothing more insidious than the tides of fashion.
+With their help, he won major battles against the Pictorialists, including writing Mortensen out of a generation of art history books.
+Luckily for some, Mortensen’s work was eventually rediscovered.
+In later decades, the blurry, glowy, Romantic esthetic2 rose and ebbed a number times, influenced by nothing more insidious than the tides of fashion.
 We’ve seen the aforementioned Cokin filters of the 1970s and 1980s, the plastic camera craze of the 1990s, the old-lens-and-platinum-print revival of the early 2000s, and the wet collodion / tintype revival of the 2010s.
 And of course, Instagram.
 Now everyone’s a pictorialist.
 And a Film Noirist.
 And a psychedelicist.
 And a Pokémon character.

 Noise plays an even more central role in newer movements, including 21st century glitch art.
 In this genre, noise completed its transition from occasionally desirable effect to main event.